domspad/yehos/README.md

 ## Building

+Linux users can simply run `make`.
+When developing applications, it's necessary to first Make the application and then include it in the ISO.
+To do this, run `make` first inside the application directory and then again from the project root.

-Linux users shouldn't have any problem building the system.
-However, Macs will have some difficulty.
-For this reason, it is suggested that Macs first build a [cross-compiler](https://en.wikipedia.org/wiki/Cross_compiler).
+It is suggested that Macs first build a [cross-compiler](https://en.wikipedia.org/wiki/Cross_compiler).
 This will allow them to generate 32-bit ELF binary files.

-so Macs... it you can either:
+Mac users can either:

 run `sudo yehos/tools/build/cross_compiler.sh` (the cross compiler will be installed to `/opt/cross/`)